benlau/quickflux/README.md

 **AppDispatcher.dispatched(string type,object message)[Signal]**

-Listeners should listen on this signal to get the latest dispatched message from AppDispatcher.
+Listeners may listen on this signal to get the latest dispatched message from AppDispatcher.

 Example code: